Quiet Period: A Guide for IPOs and Public Companies

 If you’re interested in learning more about the IPO process, check out this step-by-step guide to going public.

-Quiet Periods for Public Companies
+A Quiet Period Overview for Public Companies

 The quiet period occurs four weeks before the end of each quarter for companies that have already gone public.
 Thus, public companies’ quiet periods occur before they file their quarterly earnings reports.